ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 https://user-images.githubusercontent.com/114244957/192005032-9575e462-4189-4930-81bd-42f67fdcab45.mov

 As we increase the sampling rate, the LED responses faster to the firefly.
 The sum of the RGB is chosen even though the light of the firefly is yellow.
 We can also change the brightness of the LED only according to the red and green colors.
-However, choosing the sum of all lights can boardern the application of this sensor.
+However, choosing the sum of all lights can boardern the application.

 ## Section 4 "'O'-SCOPE"